 Papst also asks the Court to construe the terms "root directory" and "processor."
-The
+The term "root directory" appears in Claim Seven, which provides:

 An interface device according to claim 2, which further comprises a root directory and virtual files which are present on the signaled hard disk drive and which can be accessed from the host device.